cfchnz/simple-discord-bug-report/README.md

-# simple-discord-feedback
+# simple-discord-bug-report
-Simple discord bag-report for your bot on mobile and easy-to-learn PL - BDScript!
+Simple discord bug-report for your bot on mobile and easy-to-learn PL - BDScript!

 # Hello!
 About me:
 I'm a Cofchynez, BDScript* coder.